Medical and Mental Health

 - Call MIT Police at 617-253-1212 (x100 from a campus phone) or get the person to a hospital immediately

-- Cool down with whatever methods are available until medical help arrives
+- Cool down with whatever methods are available (except ice) until medical help arrives

 Extreme Cold